BassBallFever/fargo/README.md

 ![](/images/figure9.png)

 ## Model Selection
-The two models were compared on the basis of MAD.
+The two models were compared on the basis of Mean Absolute Deviation (MAD).
 The Holt Winters forecast yielded a MAD of 0.13 while the Arima forecast yielded a MAD of 235.23.
 The Holt Winters forecast was chosen based on having a much better MAD.